 Although we have lenders who work in all 50 States of the US, our focus is on businesses and investors who are based in California, Oregon, and Washington.

-For start-up's we only offer SBA 7(a) financing, equipment financing, and loans against existing 401K's (commonly-used to fund franchise businesses).
+For start-up's we only offer equipment financing, lines of credit, and loans against existing 401K's (commonly-used to fund franchise businesses).

 The funding timeline largely depends on the type of loan, how fast documentation can be returned, and if there is a need for an appraisal or environmental review for real estate.
 For SBA and traditional financing, the time frame is typically between 30-90 days.
 For alternative financing about 5-10 days.
 Merchant cash advances take 1-2 days.